snipesmarter/smart-sniper/README.md

 #### Credits

-Thanks to kqzz for like helping alot for this project
+Thanks to kqzz for like helping alot for this project.
+[//]: # (Thanks to cxt for annoying me while i write this description.)